-Rainbow cichlid generally inhabits ponds, small lakes, swamp, and drainage areas that have muddy bottoms where they can live amongst submerged logs, leaf litter, and tangled roots.
+Rainbow cichlid (Herotilapia multispinosa) generally inhabits ponds, small lakes, swamp, and drainage areas that have muddy bottoms where they can live amongst submerged logs, leaf litter, and tangled roots.

 One of the exciting characteristics of Rainbow cichlids is that they have tricuspid teeth that are specialized to feed on filamentous algae, which makes a large amount of their diet.